hcrest/sh2-ftdi-hal/README.md

 sh2_ftdi_logger.exe out_2.dsf --deviceNumber=2 --raw --mode=6ag
 ```

-Run DSF logger in 'batch' mode to enable the GameRV sensors along with the Activity Classifer and the Step Detector
+Run DSF logger in 'batch' mode to enable the GameRV sensors along with the Activity Classifier and the Step Detector.
 Create a batch file called 'sensorList.lst'.
 List out the SH2 Sensor ID of the required sensors; one sensor per line.
 ```
 8
 24